-Managing passwords on a shared Google Doc can be not only messy, but insecure (anyone with edit access can change those privacy settings!), and a password-protected Excel document is obviously going to become outdated over several different versions on different people’s computers.
+Managing passwords on a shared Google Doc can be not only messy but insecure (anyone with edit access can change those privacy settings!)
+And a password-protected Excel document is going to become outdated over several different versions on different people’s computers.
 Who wants to spend more time looking at spreadsheets, anyway?

 What do we suggest?
-Signing up for a password manager app like TeamPassword (totally unbiased recommendation, obviously), and using one of the below methods to organize your passwords.
+Signing up for a team password manager app like TeamPassword (totally unbiased recommendation, obviously), and using one of the below methods to easily organize your passwords.

 This one is straightforward: every time you sign a new client, you’ll create a new group for that client in TeamPassword.
 You can add your whole client services team to that group in TeamPassword, or only add the people assigned to that client account – whatever works best for your agency.
 As with all of the methods covered in this post, you should also have groups for your internal passwords, just like any small business.

-When it’s not great: If you are constantly signing many new clients, then creating new password groups on a regular basis may become onerous.
+When it’s not great: If you are constantly signing many new clients, then creating new password groups on a regular basis may become onerous (but we’re working to streamline this process).
 Still, this is probably the simplest way for most agencies to manage passwords.